 - ONE teaspoon pepper (flavor)

-It’s important to consider how much salt you’re using in a chicken marinade recipe.
-We want to use some salt in order to tenderize and flavor the meat.
+It’s important to consider how much salt you’re using in chicken marinade recipes.
+We want to use SOME salt in order to tenderize and flavor the meat.
 However, we don’t want to use so much salt that the meat itself tastes salty.

 Here are the general rules of thumb I follow:

-- If you’re using salt, use one teaspoon of salt for one pound of chicken breast.
+- When you’re using salt, use one teaspoon of salt for one pound of chicken breast.

 - If you’re using salty liquid (like soy sauce), ½ cup for one pound of chicken and skip additional salt.

-- If you’re using a spice blend that contains salt (like homemade taco seasoning), use 1 tablespoon and skip the additional salt.
+- When you’re using a spice blend that contains salt (like Homemade Taco Seasoning), use 1 tablespoon and skip the additional salt.

-Here are a few flavor combinations that I came up with:
+I’ll share a few flavor combinations that I came up with.